 Employers should fulfil their duty of care by looking at what measures they can take to control the spread of the virus in the workplace.
 This includes knowing how to spot symptoms of coronavirus, ensuring that there is adequate provision of washing facilities and encouraging good hygiene practices among staff.
 Employers also owe additional duties to employees under the terms of the Equality Act 2010, to ensure that no members of staff are treated differently during this outbreak because of their disability, race or ethnicity.

-If you have any employment issues that you need resolved speak to one of our experts today by calling us 01670 515 182 or send us a message using our contact form.
+If you have any employment issues that you need resolved speak to one of our expert team today by calling us 01670 515 182 or send us a message using our contact form.